Study predicts California COVID-19 peak next week, Fresno peak expected near end of April

 FRESNO, Calif.
-(KSEE) – New data from the Institute for Health Metrics and Evaluations (IHME) predicts that the peak cases of COVID-19 within California will fall on April 14th.
+(KGPE) – New data from the Institute for Health Metrics and Evaluations (IHME) predicts that the peak cases of COVID-19 within California will fall on April 14th.

 If correct, it appears that the state is in a position to handle the final surge of patients.